Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: The Einstein-Maxwell-charged-Klein-Gordon system under spherical symmetry

 whenever $r$, $\Omega^2$ and $\nu$ are non-zero, an assumption that we will make on the initial hypersurfaces of our PDE system.
 All the newly defined quantities are real-valued, except for $\theta$ and $\zeta$, since the scalar field $\phi$ is complex-valued.
 From the above we can obtain the useful relation\footnote{The variable $\kappa$ was originally introduced in order to avoid problematic terms showing up in the case $\lambda = 0$.}

 We also notice that $\varpi$ is a geometric quantity (often called the \textbf{renormalized Hawking mass}), due to the fact that $1-\mu = g(d r^{\sharp}, d r^{\sharp})$.
 Using the new definitions, some lines of computations show that the Einstein, Klein-Gordon and Maxwell equations imply the following first-order system:\footnote{Strictly speaking, the equality $\partial_v \nu = \partial_u \lambda$ and the equation for $\partial_v \zeta$ require an additional step to be obtained.
 Indeed, they can be seen to hold for continuous solutions such that all partial derivatives present in the PDE system are continuous, after proving that $\partial_u \partial_v r = \partial_v \partial_u r$ (which follows from the second equality in \eqref{dulambda}) and that $\partial_u \partial_v \phi = \partial_v \partial_u \phi$ (which follows from \eqref{duphi}).
-See also part 3 of the proof of theorem \ref{thm:localexistence}.} \allowdisplaybreaks
+See also the proof of local well-posedness in \cite{mythesis}.} \allowdisplaybreaks

 with the algebraic constraint

 It is also convenient to define the quantity

 which, as we will see, is a generalization of the surface gravity of the Killing horizons of a Reissner-Nordstr{\"o}m black hole with cosmological constant $\Lambda$.
 The above quantities then satisfy